samikshadesai2306/Forum/README.md

 # Forum
- forum website is  dynamic and responsive online community where you can  connect, share, and explore topics that matter with like-minded individuals.
-Always engaging and accessible.
+Forum is a responsive online community built with PHP, managed via phpMyAdmin, and designed using Bootstrap.
+Join us for seamless, engaging discussions on a wide range of topics, supported by a secure and efficient platform.